Sveta-1999/simple_json_file/README.md

 Once you have downloaded the library, extract it to a directory of your choice.
 Then, navigate to the directory where you have saved the source code for the program and open a terminal window.

 To use Makefile, navigate to the directory containing the Makefile and run the command make.
 This will execute the default all target and generate the executable file main.
-To run the program, use the command make run.
-To remove all generated files, use the command make clean.
+To run the program, use the command "make run".
+To remove all generated files, use the command "make clean".